ralph-mcardell/sh-utils/doc/dict.md

 # The new vector-dict is returned in vector_return_value.
 vector_declare() {
   # Insert a 0 based index value before the passed vector element values to
-  # convert to dict key value entry argument pairs.
+  # convert to dict key:value entry argument pairs.
 This is done carefully
   # as we are consuming and modifying $@ at the same time!
 The method is:
   #   1. set the count of how many parameter values $@ contains _before_
   #      we start.
 This is because the number of parameters varies as